 Community-based integrated teams and clinicians work in partnership with their patients to provide remote monitoring.
 Should a patient’s condition deteriorate, the level of care can be escalated in line with reported symptoms.
 If a patient were to present in an urgent care setting these clinicians can view the history of this monitoring activity in the shared care record.
 Furthermore, both urgent care and hospital-based clinicians can choose to enrol patients for remote monitoring using this same system if they feel patients require further support for their recovery on their return home.

-ICS and ICP clinical leadership recognise that a similar model could support a wide range of community-based care pathways going forward and work is underway to explore this.
+ICS clinical leadership recognise that a similar model could support a wide range of community-based care pathways going forward and work is underway to explore this.

 The Connected Care Programme set up a pilot project team in Spring 2020 to support the Slough BAME Project pulse oximetry programme, one of three national pilot sites for enhanced remote monitoring.
 Slough was an area showing high Covid transmission and infection rates, with a high population density and a high proportion of BAME residents.